astoeckel/nengo-bio/README.md

 ## Using NengoBio

-Using *NengoBio* is quite simple if you know how to use the original Nengo.
-Just add the following to your set of imports
+Assuming that you know how to use Nengo, using *NengoBio* should be quite simple.
+Just add the following to your list of imports
 ```py
 import nengo_bio as bio
 ```